PavanKumarPatruni/custom-video-player/README.md

 # Custom Video Player for Android

 <h3>Introduction</h3>
-<p>Custom Video Player is a library with simple and clean controllers that can embedded anywhere in Android Applications.
-It can play single or multiple videos from URL's.
+<p>Custom Video Player is a library with simple and clean controllers that can be embedded anywhere in Android Applications.
+It can play single or multiple videos from URLs.
 Added auto mute, auto play to manage video player.
-Customised controllers and methods.</p>
+Customized controllers and methods.</p>

 <h3>Documentation</h3>
 <b>Add to layout</b>